Am0031/javascript-algorithms/README.md

 # javascript-algorithms

-In this project we are writing simple functions and corresponding tests using node.js and the jest package
+This project compiles a variety of functions and corresponding tests using javascript, ode.js and the jest package

+## Folder structure

+All works are located in the `src` folder.
+The `src` folder contained a folder per function/algorithms.
+The names of the folders match the items listed below.

+Each function folder contains at least a readme with more explainations for the specific function, a .js file with the function and a .test.js for the corresponding jest testing.

-## Functions in the project
+## Functions and algorithms

-Numbers:
+### Numbers

 - oddOrEven: check if number is odd or event
 - isPerfectSquare: check if a number is a perfect square number or not